-1. Define basic concepts that characterize psychology as a field of scientific inquiry; and appreciate the various subfields that form the discipline as well as things that differentiate it from other related disciplines.
-Develop an understanding of the central questions, issues in contemporary psychology.
+1. Understand basic concepts that characterize psychology as a field of scientific inquiry, and appreciate the various subfields that form the discipline as well as things that differentiate it from other related disciplines

-3. Develop skills to critically evaluate the presentation of scientific ideas and research in the popular media.
+4. Develop skills to critically evaluate the presentation of scientific ideas and research in original scientific papers as well as in the popular media.

-6. Develop and articulate, both orally and in written form, a testable hypothesis, or an argument drawing from an existing body of literature.
+6. Learn to develop, articulate, and communicate, both orally and in written form, a testable hypothesis, or an argument drawing from an existing body of literature.

-9. Apply a psychological principle to an everyday problem; or take an everyday problem and identify the relevant psychological mechanisms/issues.
+7. Apply a psychological principle to an everyday problem, or take an everyday problem and identify the relevant psychological mechanisms/issues